HYF-Class21/agile-development-group1-hyf-redesign/planning/user-personas.md

   years now.
 It has many branches in Europe.
-- **Needs/Goals**: For its social responsibility role in the society, New Digital is looking for an initiative that has a good social impact and clear goals to help them and be a partner.
+- **Needs/Goals**: For its social responsibility role in the society, New Digital is looking for an initiative that has a good social impact and clear goals to help them and be their partner.
 - **Frustrations**: They want to be sure that they choose a good program with actual results and benefits in the society.
 - **Scenario 1**: One of the options in their meeting is HYF program.
 They read about the program and all the success stories on the website.
-They look on how they can be partner and what are the ways to help the program grow.
+They look on how they can be partner and what are the ways to help the program growing.